- 22 Resorts

 Complete list of skipass prices

 Heavenly has multiple parks designed to serve everyone from beginners to go-big huckers.
 For first-timers and rookies, the progression park near the gondola terminus offers low boxes and rails that are almost flush with the snow to eliminate the fear factor.
-Groove Park is the most popular, offering smaller features for beginners and intermediates—though experienced boarders and jibbers often start here with some warm up runs or to practice moves.
-Groove is set up like a skatepark, with a lot of features packed into a small area.
+Groove Park is the most popular, offering smaller features for beginners and intermediates—though experienced boarders and jibbers often start here with some warm-up runs or to practice moves.
+Groove is set up like a skate park, with a lot of features packed into a small area.
 Player’s Park (off Ridge Run) and Ante Up Park (beneath Tamarack Express) are classified as medium in terms of their features.
-Player’s has a line of triple jumps and a progressive jib line.
+Player’s has a line of triple jumps and progressive jibs.
 Ante Up’s claim to fame is a jib line featuring old water pipes and recycled scrap items that provide a unique vibe.
 High Roller is where the fearless go to play, with expert-level hits and gaps that provide a show for people riding the Sky chair.
-High Roller has a 55-foot and a 65-foot jump, as well as playful touches such as tire stacks for clearing or tapping on the way by.
+High Roller has a 55-foot and a 65-foot jump, as well as playful touches, such as tire stacks for clearing or tapping on the way by.

-Located right out of the California base, The Face is a double-black mogul run unforgiving in its steepness.
-It drops 1,700 vertical feet into the equally challenging Gunbarrel and East Bowl moguls.
-These are the bump runs made famous by former hot dogger Glen Plake, who holds the annual Gunbarrel 25 event here that challenges skiers to complete 25 thigh-burning laps.
-After a couple runs here, you will want to mellow out with a few runs through Powderbowl Woods, seeking out the pockets of powder stashed amidst the trees.
 Lap the Powderbowl Express lift, hitting the bumps of Waterfall run, then take Sky Chair to the summit and swoosh down the fast groomers of Ellie’s and High Five.
 Now it’s time for a short hike.
 Traverse Sky Line trail (due to its width, Heavenly requires some traversing to get from California to Nevada and back) to the bottom of Milky Way Bowl.
 Unclick just past the sign on Sky Line Trail and follow the boot pack up to the summit of Monument Peak, which at 10,067 feet is Tahoe’s highest in-bounds terrain.
 Drop straight down the middle of Milky Way Bowl or work to skier’s right toward Mott and Killebrew canyons.
-If you want to avoid the agro conditions in Mott and Killebrew but need some off-piste fun, check out the tree runs and pillow drops through Nevada Woods and The Burn—where charred trees from a fire provide a stark beauty, and where powder stashes await those willing to explore.
+If you want to avoid the agro conditions in Mott and Killebrew but need some off-piste fun, check out the tree runs and pillow drops through Nevada Woods and The Burn—where charred trees from a fire provide a stark beauty and powder stashes await those willing to explore.
 Wrap up with a finishing run down The Face or a tree run through East Bowl Woods back to the California lodge.